haskelladdict/stats/README.md

 The input to stats can be any plain text single column data file.
 Stats will interpret each line in the input file as a 64bit floating point number and then compute statistics on the parsed data.
-Currently stats computed the following quantities:
+Currently stats evaluates the following quantities:

 * mean
 * variance